sopel-irc/sopel-search/README.md

 $ pip install sopel-search
 ```

+This plugin is designed for use with Sopel version 8.0+, but may have a higher
+minimum Python version requirement than Sopel itself.

 ### Google query suggestions

 If you want users to be able to fetch query suggestions from Google using the